 Maryland Senate Bill (S.B.)
 167, signed into law on May 10, 2011, allows eligible undocumented students, including DACA recipients, to pay in-state tuition at the state’s public colleges and universities if they attend a community college first.
 On February 4, 2019, (S.B) 0537 was signed into law and removed the requirement that a student must first attend community college and lifted the requirement that student must attend three years of high school to qualify for in-state tuition.

 - Attended a Maryland secondary school

 - Graduated from a Maryland high school or received a GED;

 - Provide documentation that the student or the student’s parent or legal guardian has filed an annual Maryland income tax return for three years the individual attended a high school in the state, any period before attending community college, and the period of attendance; and,

 - Sign an affidavit stating that they will apply for permanent residency within 30 days of becoming eligible.

 Maryland Senate Bill (S.B.)
 532, enacted on May 26, 2018, and House Bill (H.B.)
-262, enacted on X, extend eligibility to state financial aid programs to undocumented students, including DACA recipients, who meet the conditions for in-state tuition and fill out the Maryland State Financial Aid Application.
+262, enacted on X, extend eligibility to state financial aid to undocumented students, including DACA recipients, who meet the conditions for in-state tuition and fill out the Maryland State Financial Aid Application (MSFAA).

 Additional Financial Aid

 TheDream.US is a national organization that offers scholarships to DACA and undocumented students attending eligible postsecondary institutions across the country.
 In Maryland, the following institution is a TheDream.US Partner College: